GodNikhilYT/Steganography/README.md

 This project is part of my AICTE internship on cybersecurity, focusing on steganography.

-I've used - python3, Python, OpenCV, and NumPy library.
+I've used - python3, OS Module, OpenCV, and NumPy library.

 ## Project Description:
 This project implements Image Steganography, a technique used to hide secret messages inside an image without noticeable changes.